CHASE AHRC Studentship 2022

 Applications shortlisted by the institution will be put forward to the relevant CHASE selection panel.
 The scope of each selection panel is as follows:

 - Media and Creative Practice

 - Literature, Language and Culture

-CHASE AHRC funding is only available to Home.
-Home students must satisfy the standard research council eligibility criteria.
-Please see page 12 of the Research Councils Terms and Conditions for Training Grants to check eligibility.
+CHASE AHRC funding is primarily available to Home students, though a limited number of awards will be made to International students.
+Further guidance on residential eligibility is provided in Annex B of the UKRI Training Grant Guidance.
 If you have any questions about your eligibility for a CHASE studentship, please contact firstname.lastname@example.org.

 HOW TO APPLY

 STEP 1: Apply for Research Degrees at SOAS as soon as possible (ideally mid December 2021) but no later than 23.59 (UK local time) on 10 January 2022.

 Guidance for applying for MPhil/PhD and information on what makes an application complete can be found here for How to Apply.